 Design the New Space

-The next step is to collect all information on the new space.
-Try to get blue prints or floor layout so you can identify key components such as electrical outlets, storage space, etc. and most importantly, to determine the new office layout.
-It is also a good idea to have a general layout plan for your current space so you can compare the two; if there are areas in the current office that are not working, identify them so that they can be resolved in your new space.
+The next step is to collect all available information on the new space.
+Try to get blueprints or a floor layout so you can identify key components, such as electrical outlets and storage space, and begin designing the new office layout.
+It is also a good idea to have a general layout plan for your current space so you can compare the two.
+If there are areas in the current office that are not working, identify them now so that the same problems can be avoided in your new space.

-Your team can also assist in identifying current issues with the old space and provide possible solutions for the new office.
-This is a great way to incorporate other viewpoints and to achieve consensus on the move if some are not quite excited about the change.
+Your team can also assist in identifying current issues with the old space and finding possible solutions for the new office.
+This is a great way to incorporate other viewpoints and to achieve consensus on the move, especially if some employees are not supportive of the change.

 Determine Your Budget

-If you have a specific budget amount assigned for your move, it will be important to identify costs before you hire movers, or even before you pack the first box.
-If If you're uncertain of your budget and what the move might entail, e-mail me for an Office Moving Budget template that will help organize your costs.
+If you have a specific budget amount assigned for your move, it is important to identify costs before you hire movers, or even before you pack the first box.

-Have your moving committee create a list of tasks that need to be completed and make sure they are added to the time line/schedule.
-You may require specialty service providers, such as telephone line installers or computer network specialists.
-Ask each department manager or supervisor what is required from their area.
-Make sure common areas are covered, such as the reception area, lobby, and storage areas.
+Have your moving team create a list of tasks that need to be completed in the weeks before you move, and make sure critical tasks are added to the timeline/schedule.
+Ask each department manager or supervisor what is required from their area, which may include specialty service providers, such as telephone line installers or computer network specialists.
+Also make sure that common areas are covered, such as the reception area, lobby, and storage spaces.

 Make a Contact List

-You'll need to make sure that everyone you do business with, both suppliers and clients, know that you're moving.
-It's a good idea to assign this task to one person to oversee.
-Notifying customers and clients requires specific communications around where you're moving to and how business will operate during the move.
+A contact list helps ensure that everyone you do business with, including suppliers and clients, know that you're moving.
+It's a good idea to assign this task to one person to oversee to prevent contacts from falling through the cracks.
+Notifying customers and clients requires specific communications about your new location and how the business will operate during the move.
 Such information is essential to ensure your customers don't go elsewhere for your services.